itp-dwd/2020-spring/assignments/04_assignment.md

   * You can start your server by running `npm start` (otherwise it won't work with Glitch!)
 * Client Side:
   * You will use the `async/await` and the `fetch()` function to make network requests that allow your client to communicate with your server's API.
-  * The data from the API will be translated into HTML
+  * The data from the API will be transformed dynamically, using JS, into HTML
-  * The focus this week is on creating an API and connected it to the browser, so the design and layout can be minimal, but there should be something.
+  * The focus this week is on creating an API and connected it to the browser, so the design and layout can be simple.
-  * your client side code (HTML, CSS, JavaScript) will be served through your `express` web server.
+  * Your client side code (HTML, CSS, JavaScript) will be served through your `express` web server.
   * This static server will also serve any necessary CSS and image/video/etc. files

 This is how your code should be structured: